Amund211/prism/README.md

 - Good players sorted to the top and highlighted in red
 - Fast
 - Discord status integration with session stats
-- Denicking (with Antisniper API)
 - Winstreak estimates (with Antisniper API)

 ## Tips
 - Enable autowho so you don't have to type `/who` when you join a filled queue
 - Click the "Fullscreen" button on Windows to use the overlay above fullscreen Minecraft
-- Follow the instructions in the settings page to add an Antisniper API key to get denicking and winstreak estimates
+- Follow the instructions in the settings page to add an Antisniper API key to get winstreak estimates
 - Click on the pencil next to a nicked teammate to set their username

 ## Known issues